quale-quest/sql-mvc/doc/Install-windows.md

 ##manually build the demo index page.

-cd server/compiler

-node compile.js app Home/Guest Index
+node  server\compiler\compile.js app Home/Guest Index

 --this only compiles a single page...the the auto compiler not working yet